FreeCAD/FreeCAD/src/Tools/typing/README.md

   `python-api/` root, with module pages at `index.mdx` paths and class pages grouped under per-module `types/` directories.
 This tree is also disposable local output and is intended as the input content for future site generation.
+- `cpp-doxygen/`: local Doxygen XML artifacts used as the extraction input for generated C++ API pages.
+This tree is disposable local output.

 Keep residual hand-written public overlays under `src/Tools/typing/inputs/overlays/`.
 Keep source-adjacent PyCXX type signature inputs in plain `.pyi` files such as